When to Apply

 - If you did not graduate from an AMA- or AOA-approved program, you must have completed three years of postgraduate training in the U.S.

-- Obtain a complete examination history, including all passing and failing attempts, from the following organizations:
+- A complete examination history, including all passing and failing attempts, from the following organizations:

 - ECFMG – Request report at www.ecfmg.org.